seamplex/libreblackjack/README.md

 <asciinema-player src="doc/libreblackjack2.cast" cols="89" rows="28" preload="true" poster="npt:0:20"></asciinema-player>
 ```

 Edit the file [`blackjack.conf`](https://github.com/seamplex/libreblackjack/blob/master/blackjack.conf) in the same directory where the executable is run to set up rules, arranged shoes and other options.
+See the `doc` directory for detailed documentation.
 Type `help` at the prompt to get it.

 ## Automatic playing